rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 ![alt text](/assets/img/tennis-avg-percent-rounds-won-versus-total-matches-won.jpeg "Tennis Average Percent Of Rounds Won In Tournaments Versus Total Matches Won")

-We of course expect the linear relationship here, but notice the large gap between Federer, Nadal, and Djokovic and everyone else.
+We of course expect the linear relationship here, but notice the large gap between Federer, Nadal, and Djokovic, and everyone else.

 ### Double Faults